bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Streaming Validator
 -------------------------

-It provides two methods:
+Streaming validator provides two methods:

-1. to validate ``options`` parameter of the running module specification.
+1. to validate ``options`` parameter of the module.
-2. to validate instance of the running module specification.
+2. to validate an instance of the module.
+The method is used when you try to create a new instance of a specific module, and if the validation method returns false value the instance will not be created.

 Each of these two methods returns a tuple of values that contains:

 - The value that indicates if the validation is sucessful or not;

 - The value that is a list of errors in case of the validation failures (it is an empty list by default).
-It is used when you try to create a new instance of a specific module, and if the validation method returns false value the instance will not be created.

 Executor
 ---------------------

 An executor is a key module component that performs the data processing.
-It receives the data flow and processes it in correspondence with the requirements of module specification.
+It receives the data and processes them in correspondence with the requirements of module specification.
 It utilizes an instance/instances for processing.
 An instance is a full range of settings for an exact module.
+It determins the work of an engine and a module.

 Data Processing Flow in Modules
 ---------------------------------
 In general, data processing in modules can be generally described in a simple scheme.

-A module is started at the moment it gets data from an engine.
-The engine is the base of the system.
-It provides basic I/O functionalities.

-The engine is started via a Mesos framework.
-The framework provides destributed task dispatching.
-It then renders the statistics on task execution.
+The base of the system is the engine: it provides basic I/O functionalities.
+It is started via a Mesos framework which is a framework that provides distributed task dispatching and then the statistics on task execution.
+The engine performs data processing using an uploaded module.

-The engine uses a module for data processing.
-A module is uploaded into the engine.

 .. figure:: _static/engine.png
    :scale: 120%
    :align: center

-The engine receives raw data and sends them to the module executor.
-The executor starts data processing and returns the resulting data back to the engine where they are serialized to be put into the stream or a storage.
+After its uploading, the engine receives raw data and sends them to the module executor.
+The executor starts data processing and returns the resulting data back to the engine where they are deserialized to be passed into the stream or a storage.

 Module Types
 --------------

 The platform supports 4 types of modules:

-1. *Input* - handles external inputs, does data deduplication, transforms raw data to objects.
+1. *Input- streaming* - handles external inputs, does data deduplication, transforms raw data to objects.

-2. *Output* — handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).
+2. *Output-streaming* - handles the data outcoming from event processing pipeline to external data destinations (Elasticsearch, JDBC, etc.).

-3. *Regular* (base type) - a generic processor which receives an event, does some data transformation and sends transformation to the next processing step.
+3. *Regular-streaming* (base type) - a generic processor which receives an event, does some data transformation and sends transformation to the next processing step.

-4. *Batch* — a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
+4. *Batch-streaming* - a module which is used to implement streaming joins and processing where algorithm must observe a range of input messages rather than current one.
 A batch is a minimum data set for a module to collect the events in the stream.
 Batches are collected in a window.
-The data is processed applying the idea of a sliding window.
+The data is processed in the batch module applying the idea of a sliding window.

 The modules can be strung in a pipeline as illustrated below: